CodePushGo/website/src/content/blog/en/capacitor-ota-updates-targeting-ios-vs-android.md

 ## Conclusion

-OTA updates for [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/) require different approaches for iOS and Android due to platform-specific rules.
+OTA updates for [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/) require different approaches for iOS and Android due to platform-specific rules.
 For iOS, there are stricter controls, such as the file path restriction that limits server paths to "/Library/NoCloud/ionic\_built\_snapshots" [\[2\]](https://capgo.app/blog/how-live-updates-for-capacitor-work/).
 Meanwhile, Android allows more freedom, with fewer limitations on virtual machines and interpreters accessing APIs [\[2\]](https://capgo.app/blog/how-live-updates-for-capacitor-work/).
 These differences highlight the importance of creating update strategies that align with each platform's framework.

 Data from platforms like CodePushGo demonstrates how effective these strategies can be.
 Developers have successfully delivered 947.6 million updates across 1,400 production apps, proving the scalability of well-designed update systems [\[1\]](https://capgo.app/).
 However, success relies heavily on meeting each platform's requirements while maintaining strong security measures.